Distributed Secret Dissemination Across a Network: Introduction

 \vspacingBetnGraphs{.7cm}

 \savebox{\mynetwork}{

 }

 Several cryptographic protocols in the literature require execution of one or more instances of secret sharing among all the participants.
-These include protocols for secure multiparty-computation~\cite{ben1988completeness,chaum1988multiparty,rabin1989verifiable,cramer1996multi,hirt2000efficient,damgaard2010perfectly}, secure key management~\cite{pedersen1991threshold,marsh2004codex}, general Byzantine agreement between all participants~\cite{rabin1983randomized,ben1988completeness,feldman1988optimal,ingemarsson1990protocol}, proactive secret sharing~\cite{ostrovsky1991withstand,herzberg1995proactive}, and secure archival storage~\cite{storer2009potshards}.
+These include protocols for secure multiparty-computation~\cite{ben1988completeness,chaum1988multiparty,cramer1996multi,damgaard2010perfectly}, secure key management~\cite{pedersen1991threshold,marsh2004codex}, general Byzantine agreement between all participants~\cite{rabin1983randomized,ben1988completeness,feldman1988optimal,ingemarsson1990protocol}, proactive secret sharing~\cite{ostrovsky1991withstand,herzberg1995proactive}, and secure archival storage~\cite{storer2009potshards}.
 For instance, under the celebrated Ben-Or-Goldwasser-Wigderson (BGW) protocol ~\cite{ben1988completeness} for secure-multiparty function computation, the initialization step requires $n$ instances of secret sharing with all participants, and every multiplication operation requires $2n$ additional instances.

-Most protocols including those listed above assume that the dealer has direct communication links to every participant.
+Most protocols including those listed above assume that the dealer has \textit{direct} secure communication links to every participant.
 In this case, the dealer can compute the shares as per Shamir's scheme~\cite{shamir1979share} and directly pass the shares to the respective participants.
 Such a setting is depicted in Fig.~\ref{fig:fully_connected} for the parameters $(n=6,\,k=2)$.

-In several situations, the dealer may not have direct communication links with every participant; instead, the dealer and the participants may form a general network.
+In many situations, however, the dealer may not have direct communication links with every participant; instead, the dealer and the participants may form a general network.
 Fig.~\ref{fig:toy_a} depicts such a scenario.
 The network is described by a graph $\mathcal{G}$ with $(n+1)$ nodes.
 These $(n+1)$ nodes comprise the dealer and the $n$ participants.
-An edge in this graph implies a secure communication link between its two end-points, while the absence of an edge denotes the non-existence of any direct communication link.
-We shall say a participant is `directly connected to the dealer' if there exists an edge from the dealer to that participant.
-We shall use the terms `edge' or `link' to refer to a communication link.
+An edge in this graph implies a communication link between its two end-points, while the absence of an edge denotes the non-existence of any direct communication link.
+We make the standard assumption that the communication links between the participants are secure.
+We will say that a participant is `directly connected to the dealer' if there exists an edge from the dealer to that participant.